This delicious and easy-to-make vegan buddha bowl is made with quinoa, air-fried tofu, butternut squash, tahini sauce, and mixed greens.

 - 1 tablespoon extra virgin olive oil

 - ½ teaspoon paprika

 - 2 tablespoon lemon juice (about 1 lemon)

 - ½ teaspoon salt

 - Preheat oven to 400°F.

 - Cook quinoa according to package instructions.1 cup dry quinoa

-- Line a large baking sheet with parchment paper and add the butternut squash, onion, garlic, and olive oil and mix with your hands to coat the veggies in the oil.
-Bake for 30-40 minutes, flipping halfway, until the squash is tender and golden brown.¼ yellow onion, 2 teaspoon minced garlic, 3 cups chopped butternut squash, 1 tablespoon extra virgin olive oil
+- Meanwhile, line a large baking sheet with parchment paper and add the butternut squash, onion, garlic, and olive oil and mix with your hands to coat the veggies in the oil.
+Bake for 30-40 minutes, flipping halfway, until the squash is tender and golden brown.½ cup diced onion, 2 teaspoon minced garlic, 3 cups chopped butternut squash, 1 tablespoon extra virgin olive oil

 - Assemble buddha bowls with mixed greens, quinoa, tofu, butternut squash mixture, and avocado.
 Make the tahini sauce and drizzle on top.
 Enjoy!

 - In a small bowl, combine tahini, garlic, lemon juice, salt.
 Mix with a fork until the sauce thickens.
 Then add water to thin and mix until smooth.
-Pour over buddha bowls and enjoy!½ cup tahini, 2 teaspoon minced garlic, 1 lemon, ½ teaspoon salt, ¼ cup water
+Pour over buddha bowls and enjoy!½ cup tahini, 2 teaspoon minced garlic, 2 tablespoon lemon juice, ½ teaspoon salt, ¼ cup water

 - I prefer to use super firm tofu because there is little to no pressing needed.
 If you can't find that, the next best option is extra firm tofu.
 You'll have to drain the water and then press the tofu gently with a clean dish towel to remove excess water before using it.